Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/github_actions_slides.md

 - Available for public repositories or accounts with subscription
 - By default Actions run on GitHub's runners
     - Linux, Windows or MacOS
-- Quickly evolving and significant improvements the recent years
+- Quickly evolving and significant improvements in recent years

 ---